JT11-11/FinQuest/README.md

 FinQuest is a idea that my team has come out for the CodeOverFlow Hackathon.

-The theme of the hackathon is on increasing financial literarcy.
+The theme of the hackathon is on increasing Financial Literacy.

 Thus, FinQuest plans to use quizzes,articles, chatrooms and chatbot to help the youth increase thei rknowledge in this aspect.